NatLibFi/ekirjasto-circulation-admin/README.md

 1. Run `npm link` in this `ekirjasto-circulation-admin` repository,
 2. run `npm link @natlibfi/ekirjasto-circulation-admin` from `api/admin` in the `ekirjasto-circulation` repository (which is where package.json is located),
-3. run the circulation manager using `python app.py` at the root in the `ekirjasto-circulation` repository,
+3. use docker-compose in the `ekirjasto-circulation` repository to run webapp, PostgreSQL, OpenSearch etc.
-4. run the web interface using `npm run dev` at the root of this `ekirjasto-circulation-admin` repository,
+4. run the web interface using `npm run dev-server -- --env=backend=http://localhost:6500` at the root of this `ekirjasto-circulation-admin` repository,
-5. use docker-compose in the `ekirjasto-circulation` repository to run PostgreSQL, OpenSearch etc.
-6. visit `localhost:6500/admin/`.
+6. visit `localhost:8080/admin/`.

 Webpack will take care of compiling and updating any new changes made locally for development.
 Just hard refresh the page (command + shift + R) to see updates without having to restart either the `ekirjasto-circulation` or `ekirjasto-circulation-admin` servers.